cinemagoer/cinemagoer/docs/usage/data-interface.rst

 Information sets
 ----------------

-IMDbPY can retrieve almost every piece of information of a movie or person This can be a problem, because (at least for the "http" data access system) it means that a lot of web pages must be fetched and parsed.
+Cinemagoer can retrieve almost every piece of information of a movie or person This can be a problem, because (at least for the "http" data access system) it means that a lot of web pages must be fetched and parsed.
 This can be both time- and bandwidth-consuming, especially if you're interested